-When it comes to studying abroad, perhaps one of the most important yet dreadful things that comes to the mind are the costs and expenses in a foreign country.
+When it comes to studying abroad, perhaps one of the most important yet dreadful things that come to mind are the costs and expenses in a foreign country.
 Is it expensive or affordable to study in Japan?
-Let’s take a close look and decide if studying in Japan is right for you.
+Let’s take a closer look and decide if studying in Japan is right for you!

 In Japan, universities are classified into three broad categories: national universities, public universities, and private universities.
 Out of these three, national universities have the lowest tuition fees.
 Regardless of the major that you choose to pursue, the tuition fees are set at a flat rate.
 Tuition fees for one academic year are 535,800 JPY, and enrollment fees are 282,000 JPY for first-year students.
 In addition, enrolled students will also have to pay several additional fees throughout their program, such as facilities and maintenance fees, alumni association fees, and education enhancement fees.

 Public universities have a slightly higher cost than national universities, but the difference is meager.
 Meanwhile, compared to national and public higher education institutions, private universities have the highest tuition fees, which vary depending on your major.
 According to Japan Study Support, for courses in humanities and social studies, such as sociology, law, and economics, tuition fees at private universities are 1.4 times higher, and art courses cost 2.3 times higher.
-For those who aspire to become doctors or dentists, studying medicine and dentistry are the most expensive, as tuition at a private schools can be as 6.2 times higher than that of a programs at a national or a public university.
+For those who aspire to become doctors or dentists, studying medicine and dentistry is the most expensive, as tuition at a private school can be 6.2 times higher than that of a program at a national or a public university.

 Housing rent can vary greatly from one area to another in Japan.
 In Tokyo, it is generally quite more expensive than in all other areas in Japan, including other large cities such as Osaka and Nagoya.